-- a. completion of all basic requirements for graduation from Emmanuel College. - b. completion of all course requirements in the chosen School of Education program with a cumulative grade point average of 2.75 or higher. - a passing score on the GACE Basic Skills Test or proof of exemption on file in the School of Education Office. - d. completion of the required exit test(s) designated by each individual program.
+- a. completion of all basic requirements for graduation from Emmanuel College. - b. completion of all course requirements in the chosen School of Education program with a cumulative grade point average of 2.75 or higher. - a passing score on the GACE Program Admission Assessment or proof of exemption on file in the School of Education Office. - d. completion of the required GACE content tests designated by each individual program. - e. completion of edTPA.